threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=is-there-a-threefold-calculator">Is there a Threefold calculator?</a></li>
 <li><a href="#faq?id=what-is-the-tft-entry-price-of-my-3node">What is the TFT entry price of my 3node?</a></li>
 <li><a href="#faq?id=what-is-the-necessary-uptime-for-a-3node-per-period-of-one-month">What is the necessary uptime for a 3node per period of one month?</a></li>
+<li><a href="#faq?id=how-can-i-check-the-uptime-of-my-3nodes-is-there-a-tool-to-check-the-uptime-of-3node-servers-on-the-threefold-grid">How can I check the uptime of my 3nodes?
+Is there a tool to check the uptime of 3node servers on the Threefold Grid?</a></li>
 <li><a href="#faq?id=i-set-up-a-3node-in-the-middle-of-the-month-does-it-affect-uptime-requirements-and-rewards">I set up a 3node in the middle of the month, does it affect uptime requirements and rewards?</a></li>
 <li><a href="#faq?id=what-is-the-difference-between-a-certified-and-a-non-certified-3node">What is the difference between a certified and a non-certified 3node?</a></li>
 <li><a href="#faq?id=what-are-the-different-certifications-available-for-3node-servers-and-farms-what-are-the-gold-and-silver-certifications">What are the different certifications available for 3node servers and farms?
 What are the Gold and Silver certifications?</a></li>